bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 ### Features in Official Pi-Star Which are Intentionally Omitted in `W0CHP-PiStar-Dash`

-* Upgrade notice/nag in header (unnecessary and hacky).
+* Upgrade notice/nag in header (unnecessary and a hacky implementation).
+This has been replaced by my own unobtrusive dashboard update notifier; displayed in the upper-right hand side of the top header.

 * "GPS" link in Call Sign column of dashboard (superfluous and unreliable).